Matt Haack

-Matthew Scott Haack (HAHK; born July 25, 1994) is an American professional football punter for the Arizona Cardinals of the National Football League (NFL).
-He played college football for the Arizona State Sun Devils.
-He played his first four seasons in the National Football League (NFL) with the Miami Dolphins, who signed him as an undrafted free agent in 2017.
-Haack later spent one season with the Buffalo Bills before joining the Indianapolis Colts in 2022.
-He has also played for the New York Giants.
+Matthew Scott Haack (HAHK; born July 25, 1994) is an American professional football punter.
+Haack played college football for the Arizona State Sun Devils and signed with the Miami Dolphins as an undrafted free agent in 2017.
+He has also played for several other NFL teams.

 Early life

 Haack graduated from Dowling Catholic High School in 2013.
 He was rated by Rivals.com as the No. 15 kicker in the nation and the state of Iowa's No. 10 overall prospect.
 On September 14, 2018, Haack was inducted into the Dowling Catholic High School/St. Joseph Academy Athletic Hall of Fame for his exemplary high school career.

 College career

 Haack attended and played college football for Arizona State from 2013 to 2016.
 In the 2013 season, he shared the punting duties with Alex Garoutte, Dom Vizzare, and Taylor Kelly.
 He finished with 16 punts for 612 net yards for a 38.3 average.
 In the 2014 season, he handled most of the punting duties with Taylor Kelly and Mike Bercovici handling the rest of the work.
 He finished with 53 punts for 2,296 net yards for a 43.3 average.
 In the 2015 season, he handled all but three punts, which went to Bercovici.
 He finished with 74 punts for 3,186 net yards for a 43.1 average.
 He finished fifth nationally and fourth in the Pac-12 in averaging 43.1 yards per punt in 2015.
 As a senior in 2016, he handled all of the team's punts except for three by teammate Manny Wilkins.
 He had 66 punts for 2,897 net yards for a 44.4 average.